 - 17. The accident took place at approximately 9:45 a.m. on the morning of October 25, 2023. - 18.
 Keystone law requires all drivers and passengers to wear seat belts while the vehicle is moving. - 19.
 The parties have agreed that objections under Rule 611 shall not be entertained by the Court and that cross examination will not be limited to the scope of direct examination. - 20.
 The parties agree that the brake failure was caused by Snoats' attempted repair on the date in question, and that no other alternative cause will be offered at trial. - 21.
 At all relevant times, Casey Snoats was acting within the course and scope of employment for Huffheins Trucking, LLC. - 22.
 The legal blood-alcohol concentration (BAC) in this jurisdiction is 0.08. - 23.
 Statements made by Nicolas Hunter qualify as opposing party statements under Rule 801 if offered by the Defendant. - 24.
 The truck involved in this accident was owned by Huffheins Trucking, LLC. - 25.
-Adriana Rocha and Carl Showalter are unavailable pursuant to Rule 804.
+Adriana Rocha and Carl Showalter are unavailable pursuant to Rule 804. - 26.
+All time stamps for text messages in every exhibit are from the time zone for Austin, Keystone.
+So, if a text message or record says that a message was sent at "09:22:42" then that means the message was sent at 9:22 a.m. in Austin, Keystone.
+Any arguments to the contrary are prohibited.

-HOLLY HUNTER, Administrator for the e)
+HOLLY HUNTER, Administrator for the)

-Estate of NICOLAS HUNTER,
+Estate of NICOLAS HUNTER,)

-Plaintiff)
+Plaintiff

 )

-v.)
-CIVIL ACTION NO. AAJ-STAC-2025-001
+V. CIVIL ACTION NO. AAJ-STAC-2025-001

 )

 HUFFHEINS TRUCKING, LLC and)

-CASEY SNOATS,
+CASEY SNOATS,)

 Defendants)